(Image of Emotional Wellbeing Hub logo)

-Take a look at the Emotional Wellbeing Gateway website, which has local information and advice pages for parents, carers, and professionals on common mental health issues affecting children and young people.
-The site also allows you to do a keyword search for any local community support groups that maybe available in your area.
+Emotional Wellbeing Gateway website - has information, advice and resources on mental health issues.
+(The site allows you to do a keyword search for local community support groups in your area.)

-Wellbeing Suffolk – The wellbeing service provides a range of support and useful self-help resources.
+Wellbeing Suffolk – The wellbeing service provides a range of online courses and webinars.

-Healthy Suffolk – five ways to wellbeing – The Five Ways to Wellbeing is a Suffolk initiative to gain awareness of how we can look after our emotional wellbeing and mental health.
+Healthy Suffolk – five ways to wellbeing – The Five Ways to Wellbeing is a Suffolk initiative to gain awareness of how you can look after your emotional wellbeing.

-The Source - for young people – Provides information and advice especially aimed at young people in Suffolk, covering a range of health and wellbeing topics.
+The Source - a website for young people in Suffolk, that provides information and advice that covers a range of health and wellbeing topics.

 Young Minds – A charity organisation that supports children and young people’s mental health.